moquality/docs_old/docs/docs/getting-started/testreport.md

 #### Use Case:
 1. Using the Moquality recorder, you have recorded a login test on Nexus 6p that checks whether login functionality works on Nexus 6p or not.
-Now you want to test it on Samsung Galaxy S8.
-All you have to do schedule a test run on Samsung Galaxy S8.
+Now you want to test it on a Samsung Galaxy S8.
+All you have to do is schedule a test run on Samsung Galaxy S8.

-2. Imagine that you have a new version of your app and you want to confirm if existing tests are running smoothly on the new version.
+2. Ensuring that a new version of your app has all the  existing tests  running smoothly.

-3. There is a new version of Android, and you want to confirm if existing tests are compatible with the new android version.
+3. Ensuring that a your app has all the  existing tests  running smoothly on a new version of android/iOS.

 Click on Run Tests, then the following window would pop-up.
 Enter the name of the report, select a device group, and select tests/suites you want to run on other devices.